 The podcast features a rich diversity of guests from every real estate niche.
 No matter your exact niche in real estate investing, there are at least a few podcast episodes about it on BiggerPockets, featuring fascinating interviews with investors to discuss it.

 And that’s just the BiggerPockets Real Estate Podcast.
-They also release a personal finance podcast, a business podcast, a beginner’s podcast, plus a daily audio reading of the day’s top blog post.
+They also release a mix of others including a personal finance podcast, a business podcast, a beginner’s podcast, plus a daily audio reading of the day’s top blog post.

 7. How to Scale Commercial Real Estate with Sam Wilson

-Most of the podcasts above focus on residential real estate investing.
+Most of the popular podcasts on this list focus on residential real estate investing.
 Sam Wilson from Bricken Investment Group wants you to think bigger.

 For that matter, the podcast covers some residential investing topics too.
 Sam hosted me once and we had a fun chat about not just investing but also travel, expat life, and investing from abroad.